Make a difference at Mazars

 An overview of the role

-Mazars Northern region has a diverse and interesting client portfolio, which includes excellent exposure to owner managed businesses, as well as being the home to some of the firm’s largest international clients.
+Mazars, Scotland has a diverse and interesting client portfolio, which includes excellent exposure to owner managed businesses, as well as being the home to some of the firms largest international clients.

-A role with Mazars will enable you to develop the skills and knowledge necessary to help you achieve your full potential, providing a truly rewarding start to your career with the opportunity to work in other departments post qualification, as well as the opportunity to travel internationally.
+A role with Mazars will enable you to develop the skills and knowledge necessary to help you achieve your full potential, providing a truly rewarding start to your career.’

 How we will support you

-We will fund you to study towards the ACA (Association Chartered Accountants) qualification.
+We will fund you to study towards CA (Chartered Accountants) qualification.

 You will receive a full study package and time off to attend college but, with Mazars your professional qualification is only part of the story.
 We support all our trainees with a blended approach to training and development, classroom study, 1:1 coaching and support and, as you progress, technical and skills training to enable you to progress to management and leadership positions.